FlorentCLMichel/quetta/manual.typ

 == The One Ring inscription

-Although the Black Speech is not implemented yet, the One Ring inscription can be reproduced using the Quenya mode as follows:#footnote[This is obviously a bit of a hack, meant only to show how the limitations of having only one mode implemented can be circumvented.
-This example is not supposed to be stable and might render differently in a later version.]
+Although the Black Speech is not implemented yet, the One Ring inscription can be reproduced using the Quenya mode as follows:

 #v(paragraph-skip-b)